-Cultural Center Mishkenot Sha’ananim is a world-class center of cultural and artistic creativity and academic inquiry, initiating, supporting and hosting cultural activities in diverse spheres; an incubator for multidisciplinary cultural content in relation to global culture and art; and a guest house for artists and scholars from Israel and around the world.
+Cultural Center Mishkenot Sha’ananim is a world-class center of cultural and artistic creativity and academic inquiry.
+It initiates, supports, and hosts cultural activities and events in diverse spheres and serves as an incubator for multidisciplinary cultural content relating to global culture and art.
+It is also a guest house for artists and scholars from Israel and around the world.

-Mishkenot Sha’ananim initiates diverse and original cultural events all year round.
-It offers a nonpartisan venue for debate and thought and an unwavering commitment to tolerance, dialogue and fundamental values of human society.
-We believe that whoever stays, creates and is inspired by Mishkenot Sha’ananim carries the spirit of Mishkenot wherever they go – in Jerusalem, across Israel and abroad.
+Mishkenot Sha’ananim holds a variety of original cultural events all year round.
+It offers a neutral venue for debate and thought and is unwaveringly committed to tolerance, dialogue, and the fundamental values of human society.
+We believe that those who come to create their art here are inspired by Mishkenot Sha’ananim and carry the spirit of Mishkenot wherever they go – in Jerusalem, across Israel, and abroad.

 Mishkenot Sha’ananim serves three primary roles:

-* Providing nonpartisan space for thought, dialogue and pluralism
+* Providing an unbiased space for thought, dialogue, and pluralism

 * Managing the unique Mishkenot Sha’ananim campus

-Mishkenot Sha’ananim’s unique artistic and cultural events offer the audience a chance to broaden their horizons and knowledge by attending international literary festivals, conferences, lectures and talks addressing a wide range of subjects, as well as writers meetings and writing workshops.
+Mishkenot Sha’ananim’s unique artistic and cultural events offer audiences the opportunity to broaden their horizons and knowledge by attending international literary festivals, conferences, lectures, and talks that address a broad range of subjects in addition to writers’ meetings and writing workshops.

-Space for Freedom A strong belief in culture, the freedom to create, tolerance and humanism has led to the creation of a dynamic, pluralistic space that attracts illustrious guests and leaders in their fields.
+Space for Freedom A strong belief in culture, creative freedom, tolerance, and humanism have led to the establishment of a dynamic, multicultural space that attracts illustrious guests and leaders in their fields.

-The Jerusalem Center for Ethics holds professional discussions and activities regarding ethics in all aspects of life, and aspires to facilitate social change.
+The Jerusalem Center for Ethics holds professional discussions and activities regarding ethics in all aspects of life at Mishkenot and aspires to facilitate social change.